Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 Just like the [Framework View](#framework-view-rapise-80), this view is available in [new frameworks](./Frameworks/frameworks.md) created with Rapise 8.0+.
 It is used to manage framework parameters and configurations and is described [here](./Frameworks/parameters.md).

 ![](./img/spira_dashboard_2_parameters_view.png){width="802px"}

+!!! note "Rapise 9.1"
+    Added support for `environment` type parameters that read values from system environment variables.
+Environment parameters are displayed with a lock icon and are useful for accessing CI/CD variables or machine-specific settings.

 ### Dashboard View (legacy)